amperity/amperity-docs/shared/destination_settings.rst

 .. setting-criteo-retailer-id-start

-The retailer ID that is associated with the account in |destination-name| to which Amperity will send audiences.
+The retailer ID that is associated with the account in |destination-name| to which Amperity will send audience segments.

 .. setting-criteo-retailer-id-end